graphql/graphql-spec/spec/Section 3 -- Type System.md

 or through referenced Input Objects.

 Circular references are generally allowed, however they may not be defined as an unbroken chain of Non-Null singular fields.
-Such Input Objects are invalid, because there is no way to provide a legal value for them.
+Such Input Objects are invalid because there is no way to provide a legal value for them.

 This example of a circularly-referenced input type is valid as the field `self`